Early Life and Education of Jamie Dimon: A Complete Timeline

 March 13, 1956: Jamie Dimon's Birth

-On March 13, 1956, James Dimon, an American businessman who would later become the chairman and CEO of JPMorgan Chase, was born.
+On March 13, 1956, James Dimon was born.
+He is an American businessman who later became the chairman and CEO of JPMorgan Chase.

-1982: MBA from Harvard Business School and Joining American Express
+1982: Graduated from Harvard Business School and joined American Express

-In 1982, Jamie Dimon earned an MBA from Harvard Business School and subsequently joined American Express, mentored by Sandy Weill.
+In 1982, after earning an MBA from Harvard Business School, Jamie Dimon joined American Express, working under the mentorship of Sandy Weill.

-After Barack Obama won the 2008 presidential election, there was speculation that Jamie Dimon would become Secretary of the Treasury, a position that ultimately went to Timothy Geithner.
+After Barack Obama won the 2008 presidential election, there was speculation that Jamie Dimon would become Secretary of the Treasury, but Obama ultimately named Timothy Geithner to the position.

-May 2012: Describes Himself as "Barely a Democrat"
+May 2012: Described himself as "barely a Democrat"

 In December 2016, Jamie Dimon joined a business forum assembled by then president-elect Donald Trump to provide strategic and policy advice on economic issues.

-During the 2016 United Kingdom European Union membership referendum, JPMorgan Chase, under Jamie Dimon's leadership, donated to the Remain campaign, and Dimon personally campaigned against Brexit.
+During the 2016 United Kingdom European Union membership referendum, JPMorgan Chase, under Jamie Dimon's leadership, donated large sums of money to the Remain campaign, and Dimon personally campaigned with Chancellor of the Exchequer George Osborne against Brexit.

-In a 2019 interview with 60 Minutes, Jamie Dimon claimed that the United States had reached "the most prosperous economy the world has ever seen" despite acknowledging issues such as income inequality.
+In a 2019 interview with 60 Minutes, Jamie Dimon claimed that the United States had reached "the most prosperous economy the world has ever seen" despite acknowledging issues such as income inequality and the China–United States trade war.

-During the 2020 Democratic Party presidential primaries, Jamie Dimon criticized the lack of a "strong centrist, pro-business, pro-free enterprise" candidate.
+During the 2020 Democratic Party presidential primaries, Jamie Dimon criticized the lack of a "strong centrist, pro-business, pro-free enterprise" candidate and in 2018, he "thought about thinking about" starting his own presidential campaign, but decided that it would be too unpopular to succeed.

-In June 2023, Jamie Dimon was encouraged by Bill Ackman to run in the 2024 United States presidential election.
+In May-June 2023, Jamie Dimon was encouraged by Bill Ackman to run in the 2024 United States presidential election.

 August 2024: Op-Ed in The Washington Post